 What materials are required to produce the missing quantities?

-When would the missing materials arrive, so that production can resume?
+When do missing materials arrive so that that production can resume?

-This means that you can see how many units of ordered products are available in stock and how many units you need to be additionally produced to fulfill the order.
+This means you can see how many units of ordered products are available in stock and how many units you need to be additionally produced to fulfill the order.
 But Katana takes it up a notch and shows you how many units of products are available in stock and how earlier sales orders have already reserved many units expected from production.

-Also, when you complete your manufacturing orders, Katana’s MRP system will automatically reduce the stock levels of materials consumed during production and increase the stock level of products produced.
+Also, when you complete your manufacturing orders, Katana’s manufacturing ERP system will automatically reduce the stock levels of materials consumed during production and increase the stock level of products produced.

-Additionally, MRP apps have built-in reorder point and safety stock functionality.
-By setting desired levels you can keep your stock levels optimized so you have the right level of products and materials available.
+Additionally, manufacturing ERP software typically has built-in reorder point and safety stock functionality.
+By setting desired levels, you can always keep your stock levels optimized to have the right level of products and materials available.

 Know what is being produced next and plan ahead

-That’s why it is important to work with a flexible tool that makes it easy for you to change priorities in sales and production on the fly.
+That’s why it is important to work with flexible software that makes it easy for you to change priorities in sales and production on the fly.
 A good planning functionality means you can:

 Change the priorities of sales orders with a drag-and-drop and immediately see the availability of products in stock and products expected from production based on changed priorities

-Clearly see the link between a sales order, related manufacturing orders and related purchase orders of materials
+Clearly see the link between a sales order, related manufacturing orders, and related purchase orders for materials

-Get an immediate overview of the status of each sale, manufacturing and purchase orders currently being processed
+Get an live overview of the status of each sale, manufacturing, and purchase order currently being processed

 Seamless product tracking — when you get an order through Shopify, it immediately appears in the Katana system.
 Create a manufacturing order with Katana straight away.

 Keep track of raw materials — quickly allocate raw materials based on Shopify order priority.
-Make sure there is no confusion between products which require the same materials.
+Make sure there is no confusion between products that require the same materials.

-Integrating accounting software — alongside your Shopify store you can also integrate accounting software such as QuickBooks to generate invoices in Katana.
+Integrating accounting software — alongside your Shopify store, you can also connect Katana to accounting software like QuickBooks Online and Xero to generate invoices.

-Set reorder points – by establishing a reorder point on your products or material Katana will notify you when inventory is running low, helping you avoid business damaging stockouts.
+Set reorder points – by establishing a reorder point on your products or material.
+Katana will notify you when inventory is running low, helping you avoid stockouts.

-Manage bulk orders with ease — rather than getting multiple Shopify add-ons, you can use a system that is built to adapt to high-demand periods, to avoid Shopify inventory issues.
+Manage bulk orders with ease — rather than getting multiple Shopify add-ons.
+You can use a system built to adapt to high-demand periods to avoid inventory issues.